-You may appeal the disqualification by submitting an appeal form and an advisor approved academic plan of study to the Director for Financial Aid.
+You may appeal the disqualification by submitting an appeal form and an advisor approved Student Plan of Study Agreement to the Director for Financial Aid.
 If the appeal is approved, you will be placed on Financial Aid Probation and granted financial aid for a subsequent semester.

 II.
 Maintaining Satisfactory Progress